 Denied Social Security Disability Claims

 Most Social Security Disability claims are denied initially.
 While a denial can be shocking and disheartening, it is important to understand that the real work of getting a claim approved comes after that first rejection.
 That’s when you can most benefit from having an experienced and persistent attorney on your side to continue fighting to get you the disability benefits you deserve.
-Our Modesto denied Social Security Disability claim lawyers at Law Office of Rockwell, Kelly, Duarte & Urstoeger, LLP, stand by your side, collecting the evidence and documentation needed to reverse a denial and get your claim approved, whether you are applying for:
+Our Modesto denied Social Security Disability claim lawyers at the Law Offices of Kelly, Duarte, Urstoeger & Ruble LLP, stand by your side, collecting the evidence and documentation needed to reverse a denial and get your claim approved, whether you are applying for:

 Some people try to handle their own cases in an attempt to save money.
 However, whatever you save in attorneys’ fees can easily be lost if your claim gets permanently denied.
 Give yourself the best chance at approval by working with one of our experienced lawyers serving the Modesto and Stockton area.
 Call us at 209-225-9463.